capitalDIGI/DIGI-v-0-10-4/README.md

 match the project's coding conventions (see [doc/coding.md](doc/coding.md)) or are controversial.

-The `master-0.10` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/litecoin-project/litecoin/tags) are created regularly to indicate new official, stable release versions of Litecoin.
+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+[Tags](https://github.com/DIGI-project/DIGI/tags) are created regularly to indicate new official, stable release versions of DIGI.

 Testing
 -------